Math Software Online: MathScore.com

 The question is

-How many cups of ingredients does he have?
+How many cups of food does he have?

 Which operation should you use?